bschmalhofer/otobo-ideas/README.md

 Some ideas I'm tinkering with.

+* Database
   * add SQLite backend, might be useful for devel and testing
   * use DBD::MariaDB instead of DBD::mysql
+* Implementation
   * use `XML::Compile::WSDL`for SOAP
   * use `Sereal`insted of `Storable`
   * use `Email::Sender`
   * use `Log::Log4perl`
+  * Eliminate Apache altogether
+* Translation
   * use N-tier translations, e.g. Portuguese falling back to Brazilian Portugues falling back to English
   * A Louisiana Crèole translation
-* Eliminate Apache

 ### Discarded Ideas